coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 005.md

 ---
 **Session Date:** 2/19/2023

 While [[Inky]] is in the library, he reads as much as he can.
 He tries to figure out all of the filing systems — the books he already know and from his home are organized in a familiar way.
 The books are very focused on dragons and some on goblins.
 Goblins are an empire on another landmass, separated by the sea.
-Elves have a kingdom, and [[Dia]]’s family is a Republic in Akria.
+Elves have a kingdom, and [[Dia]]’s family is a Republic in [[Acria]].
 Inky and [[Arythas]] are from a pocket of land that nobody cares about.
 Inky goes from book to book, reading, learning.
 He does learn a new spell while looking around and he learns distort value.

 Inky decides it’s time to go back home and [[Mattai]] explains that it seems that the group is in a less magical area than where Inky entered, but the magic library will take Inky to the nearest to them library.
 The books here are a little eclectic — fencing, Pelor prayers, comics, etc. He is in a tent.
 In a glass case is the gilded sword that Dia summoned prior.